aCoderChild/AdeSEG/README.md

 # AdeSEG

+**Training-free dynamic temporal memory for frozen MedSAM2 video segmentation.**

-AdeSEG is a research codebase for **video polyp segmentation with frozen MedSAM2**.
+AdeSEG investigates whether a compact recurrent spatial state can improve **video polyp segmentation** with a frozen MedSAM2 model.

-The main goal is to test whether a lightweight **dynamic temporal state** can improve segmentation under sparse prompting without fine-tuning MedSAM2.

-The main method is training-free and does **not** modify MedSAM2 weights.
+Instead of keeping the full native spatial-memory queue, AdeSEG maintains a single evolving **dynamic token state**.
+The state is initialized from one YOLO box prompt, optionally aligned between frames with optical flow, and updated after each prediction.

+No MedSAM2 weights are fine-tuned.

 ---